Outdoor Swimming in Central Mass

 Memorial Beach (Webster)

 This is a town-owned public beach located right on Webster Lake.
 It offers a swimming area and a playground close by.
 They offer both daily and sticker passes for both residents and non-residents.
 They can be purchased online or in person at the beach in season.
+They also offer FREE entrance for the Disabled and Active Duty Military with ID (see website for more details).

 Buffumville Lake Park (Charlton)